nuriel77/iri-lb-haproxy/README.md

 # IRI HAProxy Load-balancer

-This is initial work to create a HAPRoxy load balancer for IRI which can be deployed in a highly available setup.
+This is initial work to create a HAPRoxy load balancer for IRI, which can also be deployed in a highly available setup.

 Using HAProxy's new server template syntax: https://www.haproxy.com/blog/dynamic-scaling-for-microservices-with-runtime-api/

 The configuration backend is Consul.
-Consul's configuration enables 'watch events' which calls a handler.
-The handler is a Python script which adds/updates/removes backends from HAProxy.
+Consul's configuration enables 'watch events' that calls a handler script.
+The handler is a Python script that adds/updates/removes backends from HAProxy.

 See Consul's documentation for more information about it: https://www.consul.io/docs/index.html